viRingbells/net-interceptor/README.md

 # net-interceptor
-An interceptor for connection via Net in native node lib
+An interceptor for connections via Net in native node lib